ps-tuebingen-courses/pl1-lecture-notes/src/27-type-inference/type-inference.md

 assert(doTypeCheck(Fun("x", Add("x", 1)), Map.empty) == FunType(NumType(), NumType()))
 ```

-Test ``let-polymorphism``: The identity function is once applied to a function and once to a number:
+Test "let-polymorphism": The identity function is once applied to a function and once to a number:

 ```scala mdoc
 val exId =